-NORTH CAROLINA -- Hurricane Isaias made landfall as a Category 1 near Ocean Isle Beach in Brunswick County at 11:10 pm on Monday, August 3, 2020, with sustained winds of 85 mph.
+Hurricane Isaias came inland as a Category 1 near Ocean Isle Beach in Brunswick County at 11:10 p.m. on Monday, Aug.
+3, 2020, with sustained winds of 85 mph.

-The peak wind gust in the state of 99 mph occurred at Federal Point in New Hanover County.
+The highest wind gust in the state was measured at Federal Point in New Hanover County at almost 100 mph.

 Isaias produced six confirmed tornadoes in the state.

-In Bertie County, a deadly EF-3 tornado touched down at 1:15 a.m. on August 4, 2020.
+The strongest was in Bertie County where an EF-3 tornado touched down at 1:15 a.m. on Aug.
+4, 2020.
 The tornado killed two and injured 14 near the town of Windsor.
-The tornado carved a ten mile path of destruction and grew as wide as six football fields.
+The tornado carved a 10-mile path of destruction and grew as wide as six football fields.